dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/infiniband.rst

 If the user enters 'yes', they will also be prompted to enter the hostname for the switch, DHCP details, IPv6 details, etc.

 .. note::
+    * Currently, Omnia only supports the splitting of switch ports.
+Switch ports cannot be un-split using this script.
+For information on manually un-splitting ports, `click here <https://docs.nvidia.com/networking/display/MLNXOSv3101110/InfiniBand+Interface+Commands#heading-interfaceibport-typesplit-2>`_.

     * When initializing a factory reset switch, the user needs to ensure DHCP is enabled and an IPv6 address is not assigned.

     * All ports intended for splitting need to be connected to the network before running the playbook.

+    * The ``ib_password`` remains unchanged on switches that are in split-ready mode.

 **Running the playbook**